 Disability Rights: Almost one-fifth of all Americans live with a disability.
 These individuals deserve and must have full access to employment, education and public spaces.
 The Americans with Disabilities Act, passed almost three decades ago, has been one of the greatest civil rights breakthroughs of our time.

-Fighting Anti-Semitism and Other Forms of Bigotry: America must vigorously oppose all forms of anti-Semitism at home and abroad.
-All government officials including the president of the United States must forcefully and unequivocally condemn anti-Semitism wherever and whenever it occurs.
-The recent resurgence of anti-Semitism both in public rhetoric and in hate crimes illustrate the critical need to call upon our elected officials to denounce such egregious behavior and take any and all necessary steps to help eradicate it.
-Both the anti-Semitism on the far-right under the guise of nationalism and anti-Semitism on the far-left masquerading as anti-Zionism must be opposed at all levels.
+Fighting Antisemitism and Other Forms of Bigotry: America must vigorously oppose all forms of antisemitism at home and abroad.
+All government officials must forcefully and unequivocally condemn antisemitism wherever and whenever it occurs.
+The recent resurgence of antisemitism both in public rhetoric and in hate crimes illustrates the critical need to call upon our elected officials to denounce such egregious behavior and take any and all necessary steps to help eradicate it.
+Both the antisemitism on the far-right under the guise of nationalism and antisemitism on the far-left masquerading as anti-Zionism must be opposed at all levels.
 Social media platforms such as Facebook and Twitter should be used to fight such movements.
 Schools must adopt anti-bias education that educates children to respect differences.

 Holocaust Education/Survivors: It is absolutely critical to educate the next generation about the Holocaust.
 Holocaust education should be a prominent and embedded component of the history curriculum taught in all levels of the education system.
 We support government and philanthropic endeavors to assist survivors with access to economic resources and health care.

 Immigration: As descendants of immigrants, American Jews know and understand all too well the horrors of excessive immigration restrictions.
-Comprehensive immigration offering a path to citizenship for undocumented individuals and families and keeping families together is vital to maintaining America’s values and future.
-More immediately, Congress must enact protections for “Dreamers,” who face risk of deportation after the cancellation of the DACA program.
-We strongly oppose the Muslim ban and “zero-tolerance” policy of separating families at the border.
+JDCA supports the longstanding American tradition of welcoming refugees and asylum seekers.
+Comprehensive immigration reform offering a path to citizenship for undocumented individuals and families and keeping families together is vital to maintaining America’s values and future.
+More immediately, Congress must enact permanent protections for “Dreamers.”

 For generations, the American Jewish community has been a leader and partner in countless social and political movements, motivated by our core Jewish values that prioritize justice and equality in the face of strife and bigotry.
-We stand with the Black community and other groups targeted by violence and systemic discrimination, and support efforts and reforms to bring about racial and criminal justice.
-We must boldly face our nation’s painful history of slavery, segregation, disenfranchisement, and hatred, and ensure greater accountability in law enforcement.
+JDCA believes that Black lives matter.
+We stand with the Black community and other groups targeted by police violence and systemic racism, and support efforts and reforms to bring about racial and criminal justice.
+We recognize the critical role of the police, and we must boldly face our nation’s painful history of slavery, segregation, disenfranchisement, and hatred, and ensure greater accountability in law enforcement.
 Specifically, we support the following measures:

-- Police reform, including: banning police chokeholds, banning the transfer of military weapons to our civilian police force, and establishing a national commission on police violence.
+– Police reform, including banning police chokeholds, banning the transfer of military weapons to our civilian police force, mandating widespread body camera use, and establishing a national commission on police violence.

 – Criminal justice reform, including federal efforts to reform cash bail, which can criminalize poverty and disproportionately negatively impact communities of color.

-- Ensuring equal access to high-quality affordable healthcare, and supporting federal efforts to combat racial inequities in medicine, including maternal healthcare, and housing.
+– Ensuring equal access to high-quality affordable healthcare including mental healthcare and supporting federal efforts to combat racial inequities in medicine, –maternal healthcare–and housing.